City Mechanics

 Land

-- hunt and gather from natural lands
+A city needs to claim land or sea so it can:- hunt and gather from natural lands

 - create houses or public space